snowplow-incubator/snowplow-micro-examples/README.md

         }
     ]);
 ```
 With this command you can assert that events happened in a specified (ascending) order.
-For example, in the call above, we can assert that the focus-form event happened before the corresponding change-form event, which in turn happened before the submit-form event.
-The argument to this command is an array of at least 2 event "descriptions", which are exactly the properties' objects of `eventsWithProperties`.
+For example, in the call above, we can assert that the focus\_form event happened before the corresponding change\_form event, which in turn happened before the submit\_form event.
+The argument to this command is an array of at least 2 event "descriptions", which are exactly like the properties' object argument of `eventsWithProperties`.
 Those event descriptions need to uniquely identify exactly one Snowplow event.
-Internally, this command compares events' [timestamps](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol#12-date--time-parameter).
+Internally, this command compares events' [ `dvce\_created\_tstamp`](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol#12-date--time-parameter).

 #### 4.2.4 Some further notes